 The show itself is a fine Christmas treat.
-There's a reason why it's become such a holiday favorite across the Canada and indeed, across the world.
-The perfect ballet for connoisseurs and ballet novices alike, its memorable Tchaikovsky score and simple to follow storyline make it a great introduction for young children to the grace and beauty of the art form.
+There's a reason why it's become such a holiday favorite across Canada and indeed, across the world.
+The perfect ballet for connoisseurs and ballet novices alike, its memorable Tchaikovsky score and simple-to-follow storyline make it a great introduction for young children to the grace and beauty of the art form.

 What is The Nutcracker About?